-Leaving the scene of an accident, also known as a hit-and-run, is a serious crime in Michigan.
-According to Michigan law, drivers involved in a car accident must stop and provide their personal information, as well as render aid to anyone who may be injured.
+Leaving the scene of an accident, also known as a hit and run, is a serious crime in Michigan.
+According to Michigan hit and run law, drivers involved in a car accident must stop and provide their personal information, as well as render aid to anyone who may be injured.
 Failure to do so can result in criminal charges and severe legal consequences.

-In Michigan, leaving the scene of an accident is a misdemeanor if the accident only resulted in property damage, but it is a felony if there was an injury or death involved.
-If a driver is found guilty of a hit-and-run with property damage, they can face a fine of up to $1,000 and a jail sentence of up to one year.
-On the other hand, if a driver is found guilty of a hit-and-run with injury or death, they can face a fine of up to $5,000 and a prison sentence of up to five years.
+what happens when you leave the scene of an accident?
+In Michigan, leaving the scene of an accident is a misdemeanor if the accident only resulted in property damage.
+But is hit and run a felony?
+Yes, it is a felony if there was an injury or death involved.
+If a driver is found guilty of a hit and run with property damage, they can face a fine of up to $1,000 and a jail sentence of up to one year.
+On the other hand, if a driver is accused of hit and run with injury or death, they can face a fine of up to $5,000 and a prison sentence of up to five years.

-It is important to note that, even if a driver did not cause the accident, they are still required by law to stop and provide their personal information.
+It is important to note that, even if a driver not accused of hit and run accident, they are still required by Michigan hit and run law to stop and provide their personal information.
 Failing to do so can result in criminal charges, regardless of who was at fault.

 It is also important to remember that leaving the scene of an accident can have serious long-term consequences.
-A hit-and-run conviction will stay on a driver’s record, which can make it difficult for them to obtain car insurance or a job in the future.
-Additionally, a hit-and-run conviction can result in the suspension or revocation of a driver’s license.
+A hit and run charge will stay on a driver’s record, which can make it difficult for them to obtain car insurance or a job in the future.
+Additionally, a hit and run charge can result in the suspension or revocation of a driver’s license.